-- Determine which features have the highest positive impact for your customers using tools like “Pain and gain map”.
+- Determine which features have the highest positive impact on your customers using tools like “Pain and gain map”.

 - Prioritize features for your MVP with tools like “Prioritization matrix”.

-Our guide to create an MVP can help you with this.
+Our guide to creating an MVP can help you with this.

 3. Define the approach to building a portfolio app

 Formulate an effective development approach for the MVP and the overall app, and consider the following:

 - Design and develop your apps keeping in mind that you might support more languages in the future.
-Follow “app internationalization” best practices like keeping the content separate from the code, as explained in “The ultimate guide to mobile app internationalization”.
+Follow “app internationalization” best practices like keeping the content separate from the code, etc.

 - Create native Android and iOS apps since they offer the best user experience and performance.